cestquigucci1/slack-chatgpt/README.md

-# Deno Hello World Slack App
+# Deno ChatGPT bot for Slack new platform

-This sample app demonstrates how to use a function, workflow, and trigger to send a greeting to channel.
+This sample app demonstrates how to use a function, workflow, and trigger to send queries to ChatGPT and post the AI response to a specific channel.

 **Guide Outline**: